-Why should you consider a degree in Child and Adolescent Development?
+Why consider a degree in Child & Adolescent Development?

 Our curricular goals are clear: by incorporating theory, research, policy, and practice into our curriculum, we provide students who major in ChAD a thorough grounding in child and adolescent development.
 Whether in K-8 classrooms, in child care settings, or in other fields related to children and their families, students who graduate with a degree in Child and Adolescent Development are well prepared to meet the challenges of beginning their careers.